Sellers’ Guide to Texas All Cash Home Buyers

 “Investors are resourceful,” notes Koren.
 “They find ways to make their investments feasible.
 Some will buy and hold based on appreciation, while others take on bigger renovation projects to buy at a bigger discount due to less competition.”

-Koren has seen some Texas investors pay over 100% of market value due to the condition and location of a property, while other investors will only pay 70% of the value because they’re willing to take on big-cost projects.
+Koren has seen some Texas investors pay over 100% of market value due to the condition and location of a property, while other investors will only pay 70% of the value because they’re willing to take on the big-cost projects.

 Lyon agrees that all cash buyers are different and will have varying criteria for the homes they are looking to purchase.
 “Wholesalers, flippers, and renovation buy/hold investors will seek out discount properties that more closely follow the 70%-75% ARV (after-repair value) rule,” he says.